-Special Use Authorizations
+Special Use Authorizations (SUAs)

-For any requests for undesignated uses on District property, it is required to submit for a SUA from the District's Land Resources Bureau.
-The SUA submittal will be reviewed to determine the compatibility of the requested use on District conservation lands.
+For any requests for undesignated uses on District property, it is required to apply for an SUA from the District's Land Resources Bureau.
+The SUA application will be reviewed by the District to determine the compatibility of the requested use on District conservation lands.

 The types of approved SUAs on the Preserve can be categorized under recreational uses, research opportunities, and training.
-As previously mentioned, the approval for obtaining access to the designated trails for a mobility disabled person is completed through the SUA process.
-Recreational uses have typically included, but not limited to, disability hunt outings, bicycle races, equestrian events, and charity events.
-As mentioned in the previous section, the specific research opportunities have included, but not limited to, wetland studies, feral hog research, and plant and soil identification studies.
+As previously mentioned, the approval for obtaining access to the designated trails for a mobility disabled person is also completed through the SUA process.
+Recreational uses have typically included, but are not limited to, disability hunt outings, bicycle races, equestrian events, and charity events.
+As mentioned in the previous section, the specific research opportunities have included, but are not limited to, wetland studies, feral hog research, and plant and soil identification studies.